John Turner (miser): Aftermath

 During the forty years after Turner began to earn his fortune, one of his former Bradford apprentices did very well, behaving somewhat unlike his former master Turner.
 That lad "amassed a handsome fortune in a neighbouring county [and lived] honoured and respected as a public benefactor".

-Soon after Turner died, his biography by a "Bradford contemporary", in which he was titled "Harrogate miser" and compared to Daniel Dancer, was printed in detail in the The Bradford Observer, and repeated in two of Robert Ackrill's newspapers, The Knaresborough Post and The Pateley Bridge & Nidderdale Herald.
+Soon after Turner died, his biography by a "Bradford contemporary", in which he was titled "Harrogate miser" and compared to Daniel Dancer, was printed in detail in The Bradford Observer, and repeated in two of Robert Ackrill's newspapers, The Knaresborough Post and The Pateley Bridge & Nidderdale Herald.